IMPORTANT – PLEASE READ CAREFULLY

 4.7 Foreign Transactions.

-If you obtain funds or make a purchase in a currency other than the currency in which the Card was issued, the amount deducted from your PayPal balance will be converted by Mastercard International Incorporated into an amount in the currency of the Card.
+If you obtain funds or make a purchase in a currency other than the currency in which the Card was issued, the amount deducted from your Balance will be converted by Mastercard International Incorporated into an amount in the currency of the Card.
 The exchange rate between the transaction currency and the billing currency used for processing international transactions is a rate selected by Mastercard International Incorporated from the range of rates available in wholesale currency markets for the applicable central processing date, which may vary from the rate Mastercard International Incorporated itself receives, or the government-mandated rate in effect for the applicable central processing date.
 If you obtain funds or make a purchase in a currency other than the currency in which your Card was issued, the Issuer may assess a foreign currency conversion fee of 2.5% of the transaction amount and will retain this amount as compensation for its services.
 Transactions made outside the fifty (50) U.S. states and the District of Columbia are also subject to this conversion fee even if they are completed in U.S. currency.
-See Section 5 below for details.
+See Section 5 (PayPal Cash Card Fees) below for details.

 MoneyPass® ATM Withdrawal

 $2.50 per ATM withdrawal within U.S. (plus any amounts charged by the ATM owner).